PolyplexEngine/libpp/README.md

 libpp is the base rendering, input handling, content handling, etc. library for the WIP Polyplex engine.

 ### Top Tier Patrons
+Previously a patreon was up for this project, that's no longer the case.
+Here's the people who contributed the highest tier at the time
 * The Linux Gamer Community
 * WeimTime